scheme-requests-for-implementation/srfi-123/README.md

 - `(ref object field)` (procedure)
 - `(ref object field default)`

 Returns the value for `field` in `object`.
-If `object` is of a type whose fields can be "empty" or "unassigned" (e.g. a hashtable), then the value of `default` is returned if given, and otherwise an error raised.
-If `object` is not of such a type, then `default` is ignored.
+If `object` is of a "sparse" type, meaning its fields can be "empty" or "unassigned" (e.g. a hashtable), and the requested field is empty, then the value of `default` is returned if given, and otherwise an error raised.
+If `object` is not of a sparse type, then `default` is ignored and an error raised if object doesn't have a value for `field`.

 Valid types for `object` are: bytevectors, hashtables, pairs, strings, vectors, and all record types.
+Only hashtables are a sparse type.
+Implementations are encouraged to expand this list of types with any non-standard types they support.

 Valid types for `field` depend on the type of `object`.
 For bytevectors, hashtables, strings, and vectors, refer to their respective `*-ref` procedures.
 For pairs, refer to `list-ref`.
-For records, symbols that correspond with the record type's field names are taken.
+For records, symbols that correspond with the record type's field names are allowed.

 If SRFI-17 is supported, then the `ref` procedure has the following
 setter: `(lambda (object field value) (set! object field value))`